jkup/insite/_posts/2013-03-17-deploying-your-website.md

 + A local repository on your computer.
 This is where you write code.
 + A bare repository on your server but not public facing.
 This is where you push code.
-+ A folder on your webserver where you want your public code to go.
++ A folder on your web server where you want your public code to go.

 #### Git hooks